Ethical Trading Policy

 Anything printed and kinda on the fun vibe comes from the surplus or dead stock market in Delhi.
 As shops have a limited stock of whatever fabric they have and they have been brought directly from factories who have made more than they need.

-Cotton for skirts & blouses
+Cotton for skirts & blouses (Ethical Trading Policy)

 We work with a textile mill in India who also makes the clothing.
-It is a large operation where they grow, harvest, spin, weave, dye and them produce the clothing.
+It is a large operation where they grow, harvest, spin, weave, dye and then produce the clothing.
 We searched high and low for a company like this.
 We knew we wanted to work with a factory which would give us more creative freedom, a regular supplier of denim, and shared our view of reducing the environmental impact of textile production, plus treated their staff fairly.

 We’re really happy with this factory.
 The hard work has paid off.
-We’ve said and spoken to people who work there, and importantly the owner, who is passionate about sustainable fabrics, and pointed out there are certain finishes and styles they can’t produce because it goes against their ethical promise.
+We’ve met and spoken to people who work there, and importantly the owner, who is passionate about sustainable fabrics, and pointed out there are certain finishes and styles they can’t produce because it goes against their ethical promise.
 They are certified in multiple ways from a range of accreditors.
 Over time we would like to be able to use their organic denim and reclaimed denim and offer you a returns service for your old clothing.

 We’ve pledged to actively source cellulose fibres, from time to time something slips through.
 When it does we re-address our processes.
 We also make sure it’s clear on the product listing

 Our packing is getting a refresh.
-At Lady K Loves we are actively switching to biodegradable and eco friendly packaging.
+At Lady K Loves we are actively switching to biodegradable and eco-friendly packaging.
 We are also getting the bags our garments are posted to us in changed to an environmental option too.
 Any small piece of plastic is up for debate.
 Is it necessary?
 If not, it’s got to go.

 What’s most important to you?
 We’re always keen to hear back from our community about what they want to see in the clothing companies they choose to spend their money with & represent when they wear their designs.
-This ethical trading policy is a work in progress, and will evolve as our business changes.
+This ethical trading policy is a work in progress and will evolve as our business changes.